Frequently Asked Questions

 How many students are admitted?

 Admission into the program is competitive and a limited number of students are admitted each year.
-Typically 27 students are admitted into the Clinical Laboratory Science Area of Emphasis and 5 are admitted into Histotechnology which are directly dependent on clinical site availability.
+Typically 27 students are admitted into the Clinical Laboratory Science area of emphasis and five are admitted into Histotechnology, which are directly dependent on clinical site availability.

 What do I need for direct admit as a freshman?